istio/istio.io/content/en/blog/2021/proxyless-grpc/index.md

 attribution: "Steven Landow (Google)"
 ---

-## Background

 Istio dynamically configures its Envoy sidecar proxies using a set of discovery APIs, collectively known as the [xDS APIs](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/operations/dynamic_configuration).
 These APIs aim to become a [universal data-plane API](https://blog.envoyproxy.io/the-universal-data-plane-api-d15cec7a?gi=64aa2eea0283).
 The gRPC project has started to implement the xDS APIs, which means you can manage gRPC workloads without having to deploy an Envoy sidecar along with them.
-You can learn more about the integration in a [KubeCon EU 20201 talk from Megan Yahya](https://www.youtube.com/watch?v=cGJXkZ7jiDk).
+You can learn more about the integration in a [KubeCon EU 2021 talk from Megan Yahya](https://www.youtube.com/watch?v=cGJXkZ7jiDk).

 Istio 1.11 adds experimental support for adding gRPC services directly to the mesh.
 We support basic service discovery, some VirtualService based traffic policy, and mutual TLS.

 ## Supported Features